 The perks and tiers will vary based on your nonprofit, but the message remains the same.
 And how does this strategy tie into major giving?

-When you notice that someone is approaching the upper region of a middle tier, approach them about giving a major gift.
-They’ll be more likely to give one if their gift earns them a place in the major givers’ supporter society, especially if the perks include something that provides value to them.
+When you notice that someone is approaching the high end of your mid-level giving tier, approach them about giving a major gift.
+They’ll be more likely to give one if their gift earns them a place in the major giver society, especially if the perks include something that provides value to them.

 When your nonprofit decides to focus on major giving, it doesn’t always mean that you have to start from scratch.
 If your organization already has a major giving strategy or program, it may just mean that it’s time for a tune-up in your tactics.